truenas/middleware/docs/userguide/freenas_install.rst

 #.
 Restore the configuration in :menuselection:`System --> General --> Upload Config`.

+.. note:: you cannot restore a saved configuration which is newer than the installed version.
+For example, if you reboot into an older version of the
+          operating system, you cannot restore a configuration that was created in a later version.

+.. index:: Upgrade ZFS Pool
 .. _Upgrading a ZFS Pool:

 Upgrading a ZFS Pool